twngo/privacytw/sopquestions.md

 What are the limitations to the communications they can monitor?

+可執行電信通訊監控的行政機關部門：國安局、內政部警政署、內政部海巡署、法務部調查局、各地地檢署、高檢署

 ### Surveillance capabilities
 What do we know about the technical surveillance capabilities of the country?
 Ways of answering this include looking at specific examples, eg what requests have come to light for the quote/purchase/delivery of surveillance technologies?

-Have any cases emerged thatdisplay the technology capabilities?
+Have any cases emerged that　display the technology capabilities?

 ### Surveillance oversight, checks and balances
 Are there any checks and balances mentioned in the text of the laws?
 Namely:
 - Is there a body or authority responsible for authorizing surveillance?

 - Is there a reporting procedure that this body/authority must comply with?

 - Is there a body or authority responsible for overseeing surveillance?

 - Is there a reporting procedure that this body/authority must comply with?

 - Are security agencies and/or service providers required to implement procedural　safeguards while implementing surveillance?

 ### Surveillance case law
 Are there any interesting cases where courts have ruled on privacy, or cases pending　before a Court?

 ### Examples of surveillance
 Are there any examples of surveillance that have come to light, either through the courts or